fernandobelemgft/shop-api/README.md

 During the gradle or maven build the test classes will be executed testing its functionalities.
 There are tests for each layer of this application

+You can check how the unit tests was developed by browsing the test folders.

 Functionalities:
 -